 - Implement internal meeting schedule (e.g., check-ins, monthly step-backs, team step-backs)

-Tech and Systems: technology is appropriate to meet needs of growing team and we have the systems in place and working to gather, share, and track information
+Tech and Systems: technology is appropriate to meet the needs of a growing team and we have the systems in place and working to gather, share, and track information

 - Ensure that all staff have hardware and software they need for their areas of work